-Full-time MBA students who are in good academic standing (cumulative 3.0 GPA or higher) and have completed their first year of the program may be considered for an MBA exchange program.
+Full-time and Evening MBA students who are in good academic standing (cumulative 3.0 GPA or higher) and have completed their first year of the program may be considered for an MBA exchange program.
 Exchange can occur during any quarter, although most offerings are in Autumn and Winter Quarter, with some exciting new options during Summer.
-If a student has interest in another world region or specific university, it may be possible to study abroad via a University-level exchange.